uoenoplab/xo/microbenchmark/README.md

 **Reproducing expriments in the paper**

-Change executable servers (server-ebpf or server-hybrid), migration frequency, content size when executing runxo.sh to reproduce the throughput results shown in Figure 7.
+Change executable servers (server-ebpf or server-hybrid), migration frequency, content size when executing runxo.sh to reproduce the throughput datapoints in Figure 7.